gruntjs/grunt-init-jquery/root/CONTRIBUTING.md

 ### PhantomJS
 While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
 Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.

-See the [Why does grunt complain that PhantomJS isn't installed?](https://github.com/gruntjs/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed) guide in the [Grunt FAQ](https://github.com/gruntjs/grunt/blob/master/docs/faq.md) for help with installing or troubleshooting PhantomJS.

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

-Test that grunt is installed globally by running `grunt --version` at the command-line.
-If grunt isn't installed globally, run `npm install -g grunt` to install the latest version. _You may need to run `sudo npm install -g grunt`._
+Test that grunt's CLI is installed by running `grunt --version`.
+If the command isn't found, run `npm install -g grunt-cli`.
+For more information about installing grunt, see the [getting started guide](http://gruntjs.com/getting-started).

-_Note that in Windows, you may have to run `grunt.cmd` instead of `grunt`._

 1. Fork and clone the repo.
 1. Run `npm install` to install all dependencies (including grunt).